hritdubey2003/mg-gat/README.md

 This repository holds the Tensorflow based implementation of Multi-Graph Graph Attention Network (MG-GAT) proposed in the [Interpretable Recommender System With Heterogeneous Information: A Geometric Deep Learning Perspective](http://dx.doi.org/10.2139/ssrn.3696092).
+We have added an extra feature of Movie Recommendation System using the Graph based Indexing over Movie lens in final!

 ## Getting started